whitelightwhiteheat/OBD2_Thesis_MichielWillems/README.md

 Part of a master's thesis for a master of engineering: computer science.
 KuLeuven, Department of Computer Science.

-Student: Michiel Willems
+Student: Michiel Willems.
-Thesis Assisants: Mahmoud Ammar and Hassaan Janjua
+Thesis Assisants: Mahmoud Ammar and Hassaan Janjua.
-Promotor: Prof. dr. Bruno Crispo
+Promotor: Prof. dr. Bruno Crispo.

 ## Features